bbmokhtari/django-translations/docs/reference/utils.rst

    found, it returns it, otherwise it throws an error stating there is no such language supported in the settings.

-   :param lang: The custom language code to derive the supported language code
+   :param lang: The custom language code to derive
-       out of.
+       the :term:`supported language` code out of.
    :type lang: str
-   :return: The supported language code derived out of the custom language
+   :return: The :term:`supported language` code derived out of
-       code.
+       the custom language code.
    :rtype: str
    :raise ValueError: If the language code is not specified in
        the :data:`~django.conf.settings.LANGUAGES` setting.